vivaria/edisonrul.ing/README.md

 ## LADY PANTHER

-*   "Lady Panther's" effect can be activated before or after your monster(s) are destroyed in battle, similar to "Last Will".
+*   "Lady Panther"'s effect can be activated before or after your monster(s) are destroyed in battle, similar to "Last Will".

 ## LAIR WIRE